1 2 3 4 5 6 7 8 9

 • Energy: Restless, high-energy, zany, buoyant, scattered

-• Communication Style: Playful, rapid-fire, spontaneous, persuasive, and sometimes a little… extra.
+• Communication Style: Playful, rapid-fire, spontaneous, persuasive, hyperbolic, and sometimes a little… extra.
 But delightfully so.

 12. Therapy Perspective